MicrosoftDocs/azure-devops-docs/docs/build-release/define/options.md

 Select the [queue](../concepts/agents/pools-queues.md) that's attached to the pool that contains the agents you want to run this definition.

-**Tip:**  If your code is in Visual Studio Team Services (Team Services) and you run your builds on Windows, in many cases the simplest option is use the [Hosted pool](../concepts/agents/hosted.md).
+**Tip:**  If your code is in Visual Studio Team Services (VSTS) and you run your builds on Windows, in many cases the simplest option is use the [Hosted pool](../concepts/agents/hosted.md).

 ## Build job authorization scope
 > **TFS 2017 Update 1 and older**